FabricMC/fabric-docs/versions/1.21.1/develop/entities/effects.md

 search: false
 ---

-Status effects, also known as effects, are a condition that can affect an entity.
+Mob effects, also known as status effects or simply effects, are a condition that can affect an entity.
 They can be positive, negative or neutral in nature.
 The base game applies these effects in various ways such as food, potions etc.

 The `/effect` command can be used to apply effects on an entity.

-## Custom Status Effects {#custom-status-effects}
+## Custom Mob Effects {#custom-status-effects}

 In this tutorial we'll add a new custom effect called _Tater_ which gives you one experience point every game tick.

-### Extend `StatusEffect` {#extend-statuseffect}
+### Extend `MobEffect` {#extend-statuseffect}

-Let's create a custom effect class by extending `StatusEffect`, which is the base class for all effects.
+Let's create a custom effect class by extending `MobEffect`, which is the base class for all effects.

 @[code lang=java transcludeWith=:::1](@/reference/1.21.1/src/main/java/com/example/docs/effect/TaterEffect.java)

 ### Registering Your Custom Effect {#registering-your-custom-effect}

-Similar to block and item registration, we use `Registry.register` to register our custom effect into the `STATUS_EFFECT` registry.
+Similar to block and item registration, we use `Registry.register` to register our custom effect into the `MOB_EFFECT` registry.
 This can be done in our initializer.

 @[code lang=java transcludeWith=:::1](@/reference/1.21.1/src/main/java/com/example/docs/effect/ExampleModEffects.java)